Argentina–Sweden relations

-Argentine-Swedish relations are bilateral relations between the Argentine Republic and the Kingdom of Sweden.
+Argentina–Sweden relations are bilateral relations between the Argentine Republic and the Kingdom of Sweden.
 Both countries established diplomatic relations on January 3, 1846.
 Argentina has an embassy in Stockholm.
 Sweden has an embassy in Buenos Aires and 3 honorary consulates (in Córdoba, Oberá, and Tucumán); the ambassador is also concurrent to Uruguay and Paraguay.

 There are around 175,000 people of Swedish descent living in Argentina.

 In 1977, Swedish-Argentine girl Dagmar Hagelin disappeared in Argentina during the Dirty War.